Perspectives for grey giants

 Association for elephant owners

-The elephant owners are supported in setting up a local association.
-Members receive, for example, veterinary care for their elephants and access to designated grazing areas in the future.
+Elephant owners will be assisted in forming a local association.
+For example, members will receive veterinary care for their elephants and, in the future, access to designated grazing lands.

 Future perspectives